textpattern/textpattern.github.io/tags/tag-basics/shortcode-examples.md

 category: Tags
 published: true
 title: Shortcode examples
-description: Examples of ways you can utilize short-tags with shortcodes (Form partials) within Textpattern 4.7 onwards
+description: Examples of ways you can utilize short-tags with particular Form partials of your creation (shortcodes) within Textpattern 4.7 onwards
 ---

-# Shortcodes examples
+# Shortcode examples

 From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as shortcodes.
 For more information on the basic concept see [Short-tags and shortcodes](https://docs.textpattern.io/tags/tag-basics/short-tags-and-shortcodes).